-All Divisions, including Game Day - Prior qualification through a USA Regional competition, Classic competition or other sanctioned event/process is required in order to attend Spirit Nationals in any division.
+All Divisions, including Game Day - Prior qualification through a USA Regional competition, Classic competition or other sanctioned event/process is required in order to attend Jr. Nationals in any division.

-Bids to Nationals are awarded to teams receiving 80% of total possible points for all cheer, group stunt and game day cheer divisions and 75% of total possible points for all song, pep flag, mascot, and game day song divisions, regardless of any penalties received.
+Bids to Nationals are awarded to teams receiving 80% of total possible points for all cheer, group stunt and game day cheer divisions and 75% of total possible points for all song and game day song divisions, regardless of any penalties received.